-Next, recall that $\sg = \G_W \times (V^*)^W$, so we are reduced to the case of every $\la$ being represented (on $V_0$) by some element of $V_0^* = (V_0^*)^W$.
-We conclude this case by noting that we had some (partial) results on how to compute this, in the previous section.
+Next, recall that $\sg = \Gamma_W \times (V^*)^W$, so we are reduced to the case of every $\la$ being represented (on $V_0$) by some element of $V_0^* = (V_0^*)^W$.
+We conclude this case by noting that some (partial) results on how to compute this were included in the previous section.

 {\bf Case 2.} $\ch(R) = 2$.
 Then $\la(w) = 1$ for all $w, \la$, as seen above.
 Moreover, we are left only to consider the case of all $h_i \in V'$.
-Now, $\G = \vi_W \times (V')^*$, whence any finite subgroup $\Pi = (\Z / 2\Z)^k$ for some $k$ (since it too is a $\Z / 2\Z$-vector space).
+Now, $\Gamma = \vi_W \times (V')^*$, whence any finite subgroup $\Pi = (\Z / 2\Z)^k$ for some $k$ (since it too is a $\Z / 2\Z$-vector space).
 In this situation, Theorems \ref{T6} and \ref{T8} (and \ref{T7} as well) give us some information on how to compute $\sg(\bfh)$.